karandeep927/Python_GUI_projects/README.md

 # Python_GUI_projects
-This is repo for python GUI projests we update this repo on regular basis and upload new projests
+This repo for python GUI projests
+I update repo on regular basis and upload new projests Till than peace out!!!